NicolasOmar/graphql-practice/README.md

   - How to make a `Mutation`
     - Configure `Input Types` to improve readability in Mutation operators
   - Structure a good `folder structure`
-    - Creation of a `Schema file` to hold created Types (Queries, Mutation, Subscriptions and Custom Types)
+    - Creation of a `Schema file` to hold created Types (Queries, Mutation, Subscriptions, and Custom Types)
-    - Spliting different Resolvers in files by Operation type or Entity
+    - Split different Resolvers into files by Operation type or Entity

 ## Version (currently ![GraphQL Practice](https://img.shields.io/github/package-json/v/nicolasomar/graphql-practice?color=success&label=%20&style=flat-square))
 | Number | Meaning |